 In numerous voiceovers, McCandless’s sister, Carine, shares her love and her deep sense of grief at the loss of a brother, whom she admired as an extreme, idealistic risk-taker.

 She acknowledges that he was an individual intent on writing the story of his life, and hopes, throughout her anguished days waiting for news, that McCandless is writing his ideal adventure story.

-As Penn zooms in on McCandless cutting up and burning his bankcard, Carine reflects upon the symbolic breaking away that was “inevitable”.
+In the first chapter, Penn zooms in on McCandless cutting up and burning his bankcard.
+Carine reflects upon the symbolic breaking away that was “inevitable”.
 She knows that McCandless would do it with “characteristic immoderation”.
 And as she awaits news of his adventure, Carine hopes that McCandless is coming closer to his dream.
 She explains that he has been striving for something that has captured him since the time he wandered six blocks from home, in the darkness of the night, as a four-year old.